jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 // -------------------------------------------------------------------------- //
 #summary_([
 In summary, academic work in the automotive industry reveals common aims with aerospace regarding structural integral hydrogen tanks.
 It is evident that these tanks are of interest not only for aviation but also for automotive applications.
-However, the available literature in this field is scarce, mirroring the limited research in aerospace.
+Nevertheless, the available literature in this field is scarce, mirroring the limited research in aerospace.
 The sole academic paper found in the automotive sector @Bleser2012 focused on utilizing hydrogen tanks as torque absorbers.
-However, details were sparse, especially regarding the experimental section.
+Regrettably, details were sparse, especially regarding the experimental section.
 Consequently, based on the current state of research, no significant added value could be derived from automotive academic literature for certification-oriented experimental structural validation tests of #glspl("swith").
 While additional patents aimed at using tanks as load-bearing structural integral parts were identified, their descriptions did not contain substantial additional information for experimental structural validation tests of #glspl("swith").
 This further underscores the need for more comprehensive research in this area across both industries.
 ])